John Kashdan: Biography

 After the Guildford sit-in, Kashdan and 40 other staff were sacked.
 Magnus Magnusson examined the events in a BBC radio programme Cause for Concern.
 Kashdan was moved to Epsom College of Art as tutor librarian where he retired in 1982.

-After his retirement, Kashdan's paintings and monotypes were once more publicly displayed in a retrospective of his work from 1940–55 at England & co gallery, London.
+After his retirement, Kashdan's paintings and monotypes were once more publicly displayed in a retrospective of his work from 1940 to 1955 at England & co gallery, London.
 Following the exhibition, the British Museum's department of prints and drawings acquired a selection of Kashdan's work.
-The Museum then displayed parts of this collection in their Avant-Garde British Printmaking 1914–60 exhibition in 1990.
-The last exhibition of his work in Kashdan's lifetime was in 1991, displaying a collection of his monotypes from 1941–91.
+The museum then displayed parts of this collection in their Avant-Garde British Printmaking 1914–60 exhibition in 1990.
+The last exhibition of his work in Kashdan's lifetime was in 1991, displaying a collection of his monotypes from 1941 to 1991.